networkoptix/nx_open/doc/python_coding_style.md

     )
 ```

-Closing brace has same indent as first parameter/argument.
+Closing brace has the same indent as first parameter/argument.

 ## Inline Comments